 - policies, etc.

-Hotel mapping software helps you regain that control and unify the content, improving the quality of the data you present and, ultimately, the customer satisfaction.
+Hotel mapping software helps you regain that control and unify the content, improving the quality and accuracy of the data you present and, ultimately, customer satisfaction.
+If prices suggested by multiple suppliers differ, it also allows an OTA to choose the best rate and secure more bookings.

 - room type,